This is when tradition dictates your Christmas tree should come down

 Advertisement

-One of the other key things we do at this time of year is put up a Christmas tree and cover it in decorations.
-However, tradition dictates that we can only enjoy these things for a certain amount of time each year.
+Putting up a Christmas tree and decorating it was one of the few festive traditions that stayed with us throughout the pandemic.
+However, tradition fell by the wayside as many people opted to keep their decorations up well after Twelfth Night.

-On a date known as Twelfth Night, we ‘have’ to take down our decorations down.
+This is the date when we ‘have’ to take down our decorations down.
 Despite not having always involved trees, this endpoint for the Christmas season has been marked for centuries.

 Advertisement